 Luckily, I’m able to station Vivian across the street from the construction site, plug in to Laural and Tom’s house, and keep a close eye out for any progress at 1510 17th Street.
 Exciting new development #1 was the delivery of the porti-potti on Wednesday (no flushing issues there) and then, early Thursday morning, the rumbling arrival of the excavator.

 Across the street, Noah prepared an address sign to help future subcontractors and curious friends, and Dana and I tripped to Farnandia to inform Cooper, Evan, and Brandon that the big rigs had arrived, and we trouped back up the alley to set up a viewing gallery for the show.
 The lineup was impressive, and as the hole got bigger, so did the crowd.
-If I’d known fifteen years ago what a man-magnet an excavator is, I would’ve driven one around instead of spending all that money on grooming supplies and acid-washed jeans.
+If I’d known fifteen years ago what a man-magnet an excavator is,

 The day soon evolved into Testicle Festival 2007, with 9-10 men and boys watching as stumps were plucked and earth moved.
 The only man not impressed with the events was one of the neighbors, who seemed a little miffed that my house is going to block his negligible quasi-view.
 If he wants a better view, he might start by getting rid of the broken-down mini-van full of crap that’s been lodged in front of his house since 2001.